 Q. What happens if the Church is full?

 - The maximum number in attendance in the Church building is 50 inclusive of congregation, liturgical staff and volunteers.
-For those who cannot enter the Church due to the maximum number having been met, loud speakers are set up in the car park behind the pastoral centre and also at the entrance of the church to cater for the overflow.
-Holy communion will be brought to the cars and those who may be standing at the entrance to the church.
+For those who cannot enter the Church due to the maximum number having been met, loud speakers are set up in the car park behind the pastoral centre to cater for the overflow.
+Holy communion will be brought to the cars ( except for all Vigil Masses ).
 It is expected that parishioners respect 2 meters social distancing at all times.
-Worshippers can also listen to the celebration of Mass while in their cars on the school campus by selecting 107.9FM.
+Worshippers can also listen to the celebration of Mass while in their cars on the school campus and receive Holy Communion.

 Q. Will mass continue to be live streamed on the website?